 A Building Survey is the most thorough survey and provides a more in-depth analysis of the condition of the property, including the structure.
 This more 'hands on' survey is for older properties or those in poor condition and those of a non-standard construction (e.g. timber).
 These can cost between £600 and £1,500.

 You'll need to hire a solicitor or licensed conveyancer to deal with the legal aspects of buying a property.
 They either charge you a flat fee, or a percentage of the value of the property.
 You can expect to pay between £500 and £1,500, depending on how complex the transaction is.

 The Land Registry is a government department that keeps records of all registered properties in England and Wales.
-It charges a fee for registering property with a new owner.
-The fee will vary depending on the property price, but you can expect to pay between £200 and £500.
+It charges a fee for registering property with a new owner, which will vary depending on the property price.
+A typical charge would be between £90 and £140.

-You pay Stamp Duty Land Tax (SDLT) on increasing portions of the property price above £125,000 when you buy residential property, e.g. a house or flat.
+You pay Stamp Duty Land Tax (SDLT) on increasing portions of the property price above a certain threshold when you buy residential property, e.g. a house or flat.